Zeros of one-forms and homologically trivial fibrations: The proof

 Consider the Leray spectral sequence with $E_2$-term

 Since $g$ is a $\cC^{\infty}$-fiber bundle, the sheaf $R^qg_{\ast}\K_X$ is a local system on $S^1$ with the stalk $V^q$ being a finite dimensional $\K$-vector space.
-Since $\K$ is algebraically closed, it is infinite and so we can choose an element $\lambda\in \K$ such that $\lambda^{-1}$ is different from any of the eigenvalues of the natural monodromy operator on $V^q$ for all $q$.
+Since $\K$ is infinite and so we can choose an element $\lambda\in \K$ such that $\lambda^{-1}$ is different from any of the eigenvalues of the natural monodromy operator on $V^q$ for all $q$.
 Therefore we conclude that

 Since the Euler characteristic of any local system of finite rank on $S^1$ is zero, we also know that

 Therefore, $E^{p,q}_2=0$ for all $p,q$ and we obtain $H^k(X,L)=0$ for all $k$.

 Since $g^{\ast}H^1(S^1,\R) \subseteq f^{\ast}H^1(A,\R)$, the local system $L$ above is isomorphic to the pullback of some $\mathbb K$-local system on $A$.
 By the semicontinuity of cohomology in families, we deduce that a generic $\mathbb K$-local system $L_A$ of rank 1 on $A$ satisfies: